Background pattern

 These are symptoms of a severe allergic reaction.

-If you do not have bowel movement within 6 hours of taking Moviprep, stop taking it and immediately contact your doctor.
+If you do not have a bowel movement within 6 hours after taking Moviprep, stop consumption and contact your doctor immediately.

 Other side effects include:

-• Very common side effects (may affect more than 1 in 10 patients) are: abdominal pain, bloating, fatigue, general discomfort, anal irritation, nausea, and fever.
+• Very common side effects (may affect more than 1 in 10 patients) are: abdominal pain, abdominal distension, fatigue, general malaise, anal irritation, nausea, and fever.

 • Common side effects (may affect up to 1 in 10 patients) are: hunger, sleep disturbances, dizziness, headache, vomiting, indigestion, thirst, and chills.